yz-joey/yz-joey.github.io/index.md

 <b> WHAT'S NEW ~~~~~~~~ </b>
 <br />
 <b>[2021.08]</b> Our research long paper "#StayHome or #Marathon?
 Social Media Enhanced Pandemic Surveillance on Spatial-temporal Dynamic Graphs" was accepted by CIKM 2021!
 See you in the online conference!
+Our <a href="http://qilin.cs.ucla.edu:8000/#/" target="_blank">online demo system</a> is on as well.

 <br />
 <b>[2021.07]</b> I defended my Ph.D. dissertation and graduated from UCLA!